MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Invoke-MgQuerySearch.md

       - `[QueryString1 <IMicrosoftGraphSearchQueryString2>]`: searchQueryString
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Query <String>]`: Contains the actual search terms of the request.
+      - `[QueryTemplate <String>]`:
+    - `[QueryAlterationOptions <IMicrosoftGraphSearchAlterationOptions>]`: searchAlterationOptions
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[EnableModification <Boolean?>]`: Indicates whether spelling modifications are enabled.
+If enabled, user will get the search results for corrected query when there are no results for the original query with typos and get the spelling modification information in queryAlterationResponse property of the response.
+Optional.
+      - `[EnableSuggestion <Boolean?>]`: Indicates whether spelling suggestions are enabled.
+If enabled, user will get the search results for original search query and suggesting spelling correction in queryAlterationResponse property of the response for typos in query.
+Optional.
     - `[ResultTemplateOptions <IMicrosoftGraphResultTemplateOption>]`: resultTemplateOption
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[EnableResultTemplate <Boolean?>]`: Indicates whether search display layouts are enabled.
 If enabled, the user will get the result template to render the search results content in the resultTemplates property of the response.
 The result template is based on Adaptive Cards.
 This property is optional.